xyproto/ake/README.md

 # ake

-A drop-in replacement for GNU Make
+A drop-in replacement for GNU Make, using concurrent parsing of makefiles.

 # WORK IN PROGRESS